thoughtspot/thoughtspot.github.io/_end-user/data-view/share-user-imported-data.md

     ![Select either entire table or specific columns.]({{ site.baseurl }}/images/sharing-datacolumns.png "Select either entire table or specific columns.")

-5. If you select **Specific Columns**, select the column(s) you want to share.
-You cannot click multiple columns at once.
-You must input the users or groups with whom you want to share for each column.
+5. If you selected **Specific Columns**, select the column(s) you want to share.
+If you selected **Entire Table**, skip to step 6.

+    {% include note.html content="You cannot click multiple columns at once.
+You must input the users or groups with whom you want to share for each column." %}

 6. Click **+ Add users or groups** and select the users and groups with whom you want to share.